Matt Kunitz

-Matt Kunitz (born November 5, 1968) is an American television executive producer known for his work on reality television programming.
-In July 2008, the Los Angeles Times dubbed Kunitz "The King of Reality TV."
+Matt Kunitz (born November 5, 1968) is an American television producer who specializes in reality television.
+In July 2008, the Los Angeles Times named him "The King of Reality TV."

 Biography

 Kunitz was supervising producer of The Real World, one of the first reality television shows to gain a national audience, and was executive producer of NBC's Fear Factor.
 The Wall Street Journal called Fear Factor "one of the biggest hits on TV -- and an important cash cow for NBC."
-Kunitz spent six years in an overall production deal with NBC Universal Studios.
-While at his career with NBC, Kunitz also was the executive producer of Dog Eat Dog and Late Friday and served as a consultant on Lost and Treasure Hunters.
-In March 2006, Kunitz left NBC Universal and began a new two year overall deal with, reality powerhouse, Endemol USA, producers of Fear Factor, Deal or No Deal, Extreme Makeover: Home Edition, and Big Brother.
-Kunitz's first assignment at Endemol was to adapt and executive produce Endemol's U.S. version of the singing competition "Operacion Triunfo" for ABC, retitled The One: Making a Music Star.
+Kunitz spent six years in an overall production deal with NBC and Universal Studios, Inc. During his tenure, Kunitz served as executive producer of Dog Eat Dog and Late Friday, as well as consultant on Lost and Treasure Hunters.
+In March 2006, Kunitz left NBC Universal and began a two year overall deal with reality powerhouse Endemol USA, producers of Fear Factor, Deal or No Deal, Extreme Makeover: Home Edition, and Big Brother.
+Kunitz's first assignment at Endemol was to adapt and executive produce Endemol's U.S. version of the singing competition Operacion Triunfo for ABC, retitled The One: Making a Music Star.